 The skill areas include courage, team building, DevOps leadership, and continuous improvement.

 The DevOps courses are specially designed for the aspirants involved in IT development, operations, and service management.

-The DevOps engineers comprise of a group of professionals.
+The DevOps engineers comprise a group of professionals.
 The DevOps engineer may have several roles in particular but work as an integral part.
 They form an IT team member and applies the DevOps principles.
 They include:

 In brief, DevOps engineers belong to different IT background and form the part of a dynamic workforce.